pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/advanced-route/README.md

 Deposit Squirtle and Paras

 Lorelei:
-- Swap to flyer
+- Menu to swap Nido & Bird.
+- Use gust/peck with Bird turn 1.
-- Swap back to Nidoking
+- Swap to Nidoking
 - X Acc + Drill x5

 ## BRUNO SPLIT